 - Dreams: How to Create the Perfect Sleep Environment for Your Child

-What you put into your body is as important in your sleep as what you put into your room.
+What you put into your body is as important in your sleep as what you put into your room, so a change of diet can help with sleep.
 When it comes to children with autism, nutrition is often a critical part of a good bedtime routine.
 This can be particularly challenging for parents, as many children on the autism spectrum are highly particular about what they will or will not eat.
 Keeping your child’s unique needs in mind, consider these tips as you look to reduce food-based sleep problems.

 - Stop eating an hour before bedtime.
 Eating is a highly stimulating experience for the senses, so stop eating before bedtime to ensure your child is not overstimulated.